AT-Publishing/website/_posts/2017-03-14-monero-cold-storage.md

 That's an obvious opportunity, so what is the problem?

-It is a technical one.
+{{ site.mailchimp }} It is a technical one.
 There is a lot of open sourced code to handle Bitcoin and today's most popular altcoins all use some of Bitcoin's basics.
 DASH is the obvious example but even ETH was in fact built up on a Bitcoin fork.
 That means, for most altcoins you could pick, you would always just tweak a BTC block explorer and use it, or you would fork a BTC light wallet and so on - it makes the process a whole lot easier.

 That is, you can do this with most altcoins other than Monero.
 Monero was built from scratch and none of the BTC codebase can be reused.
 The whole system has to be developed again, specifically for Monero.